bdwilson/IPCamViewer/README.md

 server is writing files).
 Set *ip_net* to be a regex to match your local IP network if you want to bypass auth from that network.
 If you don't want to bypass auth on your local net, set this to be */^256.256.256.\d+$/*.
-6. Edit nvr_alert.pl and do the following:
+6. Edit nvr_alert.pl and modify/point to nvr_alert.cfg do the following:
    * Configure your *lat* and *long* to correctly configure sunrise/sunset times. (maps.google.com) can help you if you look for your address then get the lat/long from the URL.